 Children joining our nursery or Academy will already have learnt a great deal and they come to us with differing experiences and prior learning.
-We aim to continue to give children a good start in their learning journey by providing a curriculum which addresses their educational, cultural, spiritual, moral, physical and social development.
-Establishing partnerships between families and the Academy underpins future learning.
+At the heart of our ethos at Redhill is the development of the whole child, providing a curriculum which addresses their educational, cultural, spiritual, moral, physical and social development, establishing partnerships between families and the Academy underpins future learning.
+Our curriculum is underpinned by our 'A Valued Me' programme.
+The six half termly values of respect, friendship, responsibility, empathy, honesty, and independence encourage the children to be the best that they can be, reaching their full potential regardless of their starting points.
 We promote quality teaching, modelling, and learning in a calm, caring and engaging environment where children feel safe and are encouraged to succeed.
 Children are supported to become independent and to develop a love of learning.
 Children will develop their learning through individualised, carefully planned, meaningful learning opportunities.
 We provide a safe, supportive and inviting environment, where children are encouraged to be enthusiastic learners.
 The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the academic year in which a child has their fifth birthday.

 We adhere to the curriculum as outlined in the latest version of the EYFS statutory framework that applies from September 2021 through Birth to 5 Matters and Development Matters.
-The EYFS framework includes 7 areas of learning and development that are equally important and interconnected.
+The EYFS framework includes 7 areas of learning and development that are equally important and inter-connected.
 However, 3 areas known as the prime areas are seen as particularly important for igniting curiosity and enthusiasm for learning, and for building children's capacity to learn, form relationships and thrive.